laiyingxin2/DADF/README.md

 bash run.sh
 ```

-Please consider citing the following paper if you find it interesting or helpful to your research:**
+Please consider citing the following paper if you find it interesting or helpful to your research
 ```
 @article{lai2023detect,
   title={Detect Any Deepfakes: Segment Anything Meets Face Forgery Detection and Localization},